-Field Description Ser#parm Displays the reference table of application TCP/IP addresses and port numbers for this ZMF instance.
+Field Description VSAM master file The Dataset name of the Package, Component, Delay, SER#PARM and Impact analysis files with which ChangeMan was started.
+(Display Only).
+Package master Displays the data set name of the package master for this ZMF instance.
+Cpnt mstr (short Displays the (short) data set name of the component master VSAM KSDS file for this ZMF instance.
+This file contains components with names of 8 characters or less (including zFS components).
+Cpnt mstr (long) Displays the (long) data set name of the component master VSAM KSDS file for this ZMF instance.
+This file contains components with names longer than 8 characters Delay file Displays the data set name of the delay file for this ZMF instance.
+Ser#parm Displays the reference table of application TCP/IP addresses and port numbers for this ZMF instance.
 Impact analysis Displays the data set name of the impact analysis LDS file for this ZMF instance.
-Email server If you set NOTIFICATION VEHICLES: EMAIL ===> YES on the Global Parameter - Part 3 of 7 (CMNGGP03) panel, type the SMTP email server name or IP address for your email system.
-If you enter an email server name, it is parsed to establish a default domain name for email approver notifications.
-Example: Email server: mail.serena.com Default domain name: serena.com Email server Enter the SMTP email server name (or IP address) for the EMAIL approval vehicle, if used.
+Email server Enter the SMTP email server name (or IP address) for the EMAIL approval vehicle, if used.
 This is the email server name ChangeMan will use to find the email server used at your site.
 The port number is optional.
 If omitted, ChangeMan will use port number 25, which is the default for most email servers.
 NOTE: the email server name is used to determine the domain name for email addresses associated with the internal email system used at your site.
 The default domain name is considered to be the email server name minus the first 'node'.
-For instance, if the email server name is 'mail.serena.com', then the default domain name would be 'serena.com'.
+For instance, if the email server name is 'mail.mysite.com', then the default domain name would be 'mysite.com'.
 This domain name will be appended to any user names define with an EMAIL notification vehicle in the application approval definition which do not contain a fully qualified email address (i.e. the user name are not appended with '@xxxxx.xxx') Refer to the approval notification setup instructions in application administration.
 If you specify an IP address here rather than a server name, you cannot use default domain names in your approval lists.
 For the SERNET notification vehicle, you must specify an IP address and port number.
 The default domain name for approval email addresses is defined in the ECP configuration.
-EMAIL SERVER: mail.serena.com PORT NUMBER: 00026 (default domain name = serena.com) Port Type the port number of the SMTP email server.
+EMAIL SERVER: mail.mysite.com PORT NUMBER: 00025 (default domain name = mysite.com) Port Type the port number of the SMTP email server.
 If omitted, the port defaults to 00025.

-8 When you finish entering information on the Global Parameters Part 7 of 8 panel, press Enter.
+When you finish entering information on the Global Parameters Part 8 of 8 panel, press Enter.
 The Global Parameters Part 8 of 8 panel (CMNGGP08) is displayed.